AML Compliance Program: Step-By-Step Guide in 2023

 So, what makes this rule important?
 The CDD regulation poses the need for a risk-based approach, obliging businesses to conduct a comprehensive risk assessment to identify AML threats in specific jurisdictions.

 After you set up a successful AML compliance program, the question of how to maintain compliance at your organization becomes the next priority.
-That means sticking to the compliance checklist that you’ve established, including training employees, conducting audits, reporting suspicious activity, and so on.
+That means sticking to the compliance checklist that you’ve established.

 AML software helps stay compliant with AML regulations easier by enabling organizations to identify, analyze and report suspicious activity in real time.
 It’s an entirely automated tool designed to benefit businesses that want to stick to ever-evolving AML policies.